Skhmt/tapic/README.md

 This was written entirely in Javascript and has no dependencies besides a relatively up-to-date browser.

-Compile for a minified version at `http://closure-compiler.appspot.com/home` or use it from `skhmt.github.io/twapi/twapi.min.js`
+Compile for a minified version at `http://closure-compiler.appspot.com/home`